Guide to Cooking 20 Vegetables

 How to shop for, prepare and cook healthy vegetables.

 Grill: Preheat grill.
-Brush leeks with 1 tablespoon extra-virgin olive oil.
-Place over direct, medium heat and grill, turning occasionally, until lightly browned, about 8 minutes.
+Brush eggplant slices lightly with extra-virgin olive oil.
+Place over medium-high heat and grill, turning once, until browned, about 8 minutes.

-Roast: Preheat oven to 500°F. Trim off root ends of leeks, slice in half crosswise and then into 1⁄4-inch-thick slices lengthwise.
-Spread on a baking sheet or pan large enough to hold them in a single layer.
+Roast: Preheat oven to 500°F. Slice bulb into 1⁄4-inch pieces.
+Spread on a baking sheet or in a pan large enough to hold them in a single layer.
 Coat with 2 teaspoons extra-virgin olive oil.
-Roast, stirring once halfway through cooking, until browned and tender, 10 to 15 minutes.
+Roast, turning once halfway through cooking, until tender and beginning to brown, 18 to 20 minutes.

-Steam: Place peas in a steamer basket over 1 inch of water in a large pot set over high heat.
-Cover and steam for 2 minutes.
+Steam: Slice bulb into 1-inch pieces.
+Place in a steamer basket over 2 inches of water (with 1 teaspoon mustard seeds and bay leaves added to it) in a large pot set over high heat.
+Cover and steam until tender, about 15 minutes.